syncfusion-content/winui-docs/winui/TreeGrid/ToolTip.md

 ---
 layout: post
-title: ToolTip of SfTreeGrid.
+title: ToolTip of WinUI TreeGrid (SfTreeGrid). | Syncfusion
-description: ToolTip of SfTreeGrid | SfTreeGrid | ToolTip
+description: This section explains about the ToolTip support for WinUI TreeGrid (SfTreeGrid) | SfTreeGrid | ToolTip.
 platform: winui
 control: SfTreeGrid
 documentation: ug
 ---

-# ToolTip
+# ToolTip in WinUI TreeGrid (SfTreeGrid)

 Tooltip supports showing the pop-up window that displays the information when the mouse hovers over a cell of the SfTreeGrid.